 Your cumulative GPA (grade point average) is listed on official and unofficial transcripts.
 Because of educational privacy laws, the Registrar’s office cannot give you your GPA over the phone.
-You can view your GPA on SU Online or request it in-person at the Redhawk Service Center desk in Vi Hilbert Hall.
+You can view your GPA on mySeattleU or request it in-person at the Redhawk Service Center desk in Vi Hilbert Hall.
 Photo ID is required.

 The College of Arts and Sciences developed a useful automated tool for GPA calculation: GPA Calculator.

 Procedure to Calculate Your Cumulative GPA: Multiply the number of credits for each course by the numeric grade achieved for that course (see below) to determine grade points.
 Divide the sum of the grade points by the total number of credits attempted.

 Note to current students: Your cumulative, major and/or minor GPAs are displayed on your mySeattleU Program Evaluation.

 Note to former students: Your cumulative GPA is displayed on your official or unofficial transcript, but your program GPA is not on an official or unofficial transcript.
 Use the procedure below to calculate your major, minor, or last two year GPAs.